-In certain areas where there splitter cracks the full length of a cliff, you might need multiples of just one or two sizes.
-You can also get offset sizes where one set of lobes are larger than the other, which can be excellent for placing in pockets or pin scars.
+In certain areas where there are splitter cracks the full length of a cliff, you might need multiples of just one or two sizes.
+You can also get offset sizes where one set of lobes is larger than the other, which can be excellent for placing in pockets or pin scars.

 Passive Protection – Nuts, Hexes, Tricams, Big Bros

 Climbing nuts are the foundation of most Trad racks and were the first pieces used in modern Trad.
 They’re a single piece of metal slung with a sturdy wire and feature no moving parts.
 They’re simple to use and when placed correctly can be absolutely bombproof.

 Nuts typically have at least one flared side, sometimes two, and can also be curved.
 When used in a constricted placement – where the inside of the crack is larger than the outside, or the bottom of the crack is thinner than the top – they can be moved about and “set” with a few tugs until they fit snugly in the placement.